-Brianna Taylor is a yoga teacher, body worker, multidisciplinary movement artist, choreographer, and performer.
-She holds over 17 years of experience teaching yoga and dance to people of all ages and abilities, 9 years of practicing Thai bodywork, along with a wealth of experiences facilitating creative performance events, classes and workshops.
+Brianna Taylor is a yoga teacher, body worker, multidisciplinary dance artist, choreographer, and educator.
+She holds over 20 years of experience teaching yoga and dance to people of all ages and abilities, 10 years of practicing Thai bodywork, along with a wealth of experiences facilitating creative performance events, classes and workshops.

 Her on-going study of various dance styles, tai chi, somatic practices, Thai massage and Reiki inform her yoga practice and teaching, and she blends these sensibilities into an alignment-based vinyasa class, quiet deep stretch and restore, or a creative vinyasa and writing experience.
 She holds an MFA in Choreography from the University of North Carolina, Greensboro, as well yoga teaching certifications from the Laughing Lotus in San Francisco, and the Eldorado Mountain Yoga Ashram in Colorado, totaling over 500 hours.
 Brianna’s intention as a teacher is to hold space for her students to find openness and joy in their bodies, through movement, breath, alignment, and sound, and she encourages an environment of listening and nurturing, playfulness and love.
-She currently teaches at Loom Yoga, Usha Veda Yoga, Shambhala Yoga and Dance in Brooklyn, and leads creative movement experiences around NYC and beyond.
+She currently teaches yoga online, privately, and in person during the summer at Confluence Arts Center in Oregon.

 Brianna trained in traditional Thai Massage at the Naga Center in Portland, OR with Nephyr Jacobsen in 2007, and integrates her knowledge of the body and somatic practices gleaned from yoga and dance into her sessions.
 She studied Reiki under master teacher Sky Bradshaw in 2016, and is a level three attuned practitioner.
-Brianna practices a traditional Thai massage session, but also integrates reiki and intuitive somatic movement practices to support each person through assisted stretches, gentle pressure, and mobilization of limbs, offering unique healing sessions to listen and support individual needs.
+Brianna practices bodywork inspired by traditional Thai massage, but also integrates reiki and intuitive somatic movement practices to support each person through assisted stretches, gentle pressure, and mobilization of limbs, offering unique healing sessions to listen and support individual needs.

-Brianna was also an adjunct professor at Elon University, UNCG, UNCC, and Salem College, instructing courses in Yoga, Contemporary and West African Dance, and choreography, and has taught yoga in studios around Greensboro, Boulder, CO, and San Francisco, CA. She is also the founder and artistic director of Confluence Performance Project, a multi-disciplinary performance group, and a member of the experimental ensemble Collapss based in Greensboro.
+Brianna is also currently an adjunct professor at The University of Florida, and previously at FSCJ, Elon University, UNCG, UNCC, and Salem College, instructing courses in Contemporary Dance Practices, Improvisation, Yoga, Contemporary West African Dance, and Choreography.
+She has taught yoga in studios around NYC and Brooklyn; Greensboro, NC; Boulder, CO; and San Francisco, CA. She is also the founder and artistic director of Confluence Performance Project, a multi-disciplinary performance group, and was a member of the experimental ensemble Collapss based in Greensboro.
 Her work has been showcased around NYC, as well as in the San Francisco Bay area; Greensboro, NC; Boulder, CO; Portland, OR; Washington, DC; Paris, France; and Lausanne, Switzerland.

 What some happy yoga students say: